LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/exercises.rst

 Find and Fix Syntax Errors
 --------------------------

-The following code sample contains X syntax errors.
+The following code sample contains 3 syntax errors.

 #.
 Before making any changes, run the code as-is to generate the first error
    message.
 #.
-Use the error message and any syntax highlighting to fix the first bug.
-Do
+Use the error message to fix the first bug.
+Do NOT change anything in the
-   NOT change anything in the code unless it involves fixing the first bug.
+   code unless it involves fixing the first bug.
 #.
 After changing the code, run the program again.
 If there is another bug in
    the program, you will see a different error message.
 #.
 Repeat steps 2 and 3 until you fix all of the bugs and the program runs
    successfully.

-.. todo:: Insert either an interactive repl or a link to a repl here (fixing syntax errors).
+.. admonition:: Example

+   This program asks the user to enter an index value, and then it gives the letter from an alphabet string that has that index.

+   .. raw:: html

+      <iframe height="750px" width="100%" src="https://repl.it/@launchcode/LCHS-Debugging-Exercise-1?lite=true" scrolling="no" frameborder="yes" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Find and Fix Runtime Errors
 ---------------------------

-The following code sample contains Y runtime errors.
+The following code sample contains 3 runtime errors.

 #.
 Before making any changes, run the code as-is to generate the first error
    message.
 #.
 Follow the same process you used above to fix the runtime errors.
 Note that
    syntax highlighting does NOT show all possible runtime errors.

-.. todo:: Insert either an interactive repl or a link to a repl here (fixing runtime errors).
+.. admonition:: Example

+   .. raw:: html

+      <iframe height="750px" width="100%" src="https://repl.it/@launchcode/LCHS-Debugging-Exercise-2?lite=true" scrolling="no" frameborder="yes" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Solve Logic Errors
 ------------------